 creation of an Equality of Access Board (EAB) to monitor and report on BT’s compliance with the Undertakings and the code of practice.
 The EAB will be supported by its own Secretariat and the Equality of Access Office (EAO).
 The EAB will issue an annual report to Ofcom as well as directly advising the BT Group Board on BT’s compliance with the Undertakings.

 The Undertakings are legal commitments.
 If BT breaches any of the Undertakings, Ofcom can apply to the Court for an injunction to compel compliance.
 The Undertakings contain an alternative procedure, under which Ofcom can issue BT with a direction.
 BT would be entitled, through a decision of the Board, to reject such a direction, though this could be expected to lead to legal action by Ofcom.
-Breach could also lead to Ofcom making a reference to the Competition Commission.
+Breach could also lead to Ofcom making a reference to the Competition and Markets Authority.
 In addition, third parties who suffer loss as a result of a breach may take action against BT in the Courts for damages.

 BT is also subject to general competition law, and the Competition Act 1998 came into effect in March 2000 - bringing the UK in line with European Community law.